mcohen01/node-quickbooks/README.md

 * `criteria` - (Optional) String or single-valued map converted to a where clause of the form "where key = 'value'"
 * `callback` - Callback function which is called with any error and the list of Items

+#### findJournalCodes(criteria, callback)

+Finds all JournalCodes in QuickBooks, optionally matching the specified criteria

+__Arguments__

+* `criteria` - (Optional) String or single-valued map converted to a where clause of the form "where key = 'value'"
+* `callback` - Callback function which is called with any error and the list of JournalCodes

 #### findJournalEntries(criteria, callback)